lordfeck/rsru/docs/HOWTO.md

 You may wish to include pictures in your website.
 You may also wish to generate RSS feeds so your eager audience can stay informed of your latest discoveries.
 In these cases, RSRU needs some help to perform these duties. *If you opt against installing these, RSRU is still usable but will be without RSS and graphics processing.*

-**NOTE:** To install the graphics module on Linux, another library must first be installed.
+**NOTE:** To install the graphics module on Linux and Mac OSX, another library must first be installed.
 This is not necessary on Windows.

 Open a command window and run the following as root/sudo on Debian: